apokhrel7/Social-Engineering-Quiz/README.md

 ## Description
-Social Engineering Quiz is an app made with `React` that tests if a user can differentiate between a phishing scenery and a legitimate scenery.
+Social Engineering Quiz is an application made with `React` that test your ability to recognize and avoid scam/phishing messages.
 This quiz has been done as a Final Project for CPSC329 FALL 2021 Course.

 ### Here is a brief walkthrough of the quiz:
 https://user-images.githubusercontent.com/66049909/144729855-80fe4a1a-0276-424f-ae7b-145b5b7eafc3.mp4

 ### Click here to go to the quiz: [Social-Engineering-Quiz-Website](https://emiravc.github.io/Social-Engineering-Quiz/)
 ### Note: Our web application is only compatible with computers.
 We currently do not support mobile devices.